VirgilBI/test-documentation/documentation.md

 ## SQOs
 A deal is considered a "Sales Qualified Opportunity" (SQO) if it has entered the deal_stage with value '145109412'.

+## Deal Amount Field
+Prior to 2022, the field property_hs_closed_amount wasn't being used consistently.
+When querying sales, exclude the property_hs_closed_amount field for dates prior to 2022.

 # Facts

 ## SDR Information